 ssh username@remote_server

-Replace “username” with your account’s username and “remote_server” with the hostname or IP address of the desired server.
-When you initiate the command, the system will prompt you for your password to authenticate and successfully establish the connection.
+Replace username with your account username and remote_server with the server’s hostname or IP address.
+The system will prompt you for your password to authenticate the connection.

 ssh -i /path/to/private_key username@remote_server